A hallway in New Jersey features an elevator on the right, prominently marked

 What Are the Common Causes of Elevator Accidents in New Jersey?

-Elevator accidents are serious.
+Elevator accidents in New Jersey are serious accidents that often result from mechanical failures, inadequate maintenance, or unsafe property conditions, as victims may be entitled to compensation depending on the cause and responsible party.
 If you were hurt in one, do not wait to reach out to our skilled Monmouth County personal injury attorneys to discuss your options.

 • Tripping due to uneven or unbalanced leveling with the floor